 H. pylori symptoms will also persist to some degree in the face of low-carb.
 So, if you are following the Paleo for Candida diet faithfully as I suggest, but still have a lot of upper and middle of the stomach GI symptoms and/or psychological symptoms (depression, anxiety, unexplained fear or paranoia, OCD, brain fog) are persistent, then your focus needs to be more on bacteria and Helicobacter pylori.
 One should always explore the possibility of parasites as well.

 Let me share my personal experience with you to demonstrate how confusing it can be and how SIBO can develop so gradually that you don’t realize it is happening until afterward when you can look back and see how it unfolds.

 I’ve been managing Candida in my own life for more than 25 years pretty successfully.
-Then around the age of 50 I developed new GI problems that didn’t respond very well to my usual regime.
+Then around the age of 50, I developed new GI problems that didn’t respond very well to my usual regime.
 The new symptoms were located more in the upper GI and in the small intestine area, where I had never really had symptoms before and they were much more severe.
 The low-carb, Paleo diet I had been following for years wasn’t working very well to alleviate these symptoms.
 I had to go even lower carb, down to 25 to 30 grams per day, but I could go to around 60 or 70 grams three times a week.
 This helped a lot for a while, but gradually things got worse and worse, despite the very low carb diet and removal of FODMAPS.
-Weird brain symptoms I had never experienced began to develop intermittently as well like intense brain fog, a choppy thought process, and songs or phrases would get stuck in my head and high levels of fear.
-I knew this wasn’t Candida, because candida had never been this painful, produced gas that smelled this way or this type of brain symptoms.
+Weird brain symptoms I had never experienced began to develop intermittently as well like intense brain fog, a choppy thought process, and songs or phrases that would get stuck in my head and high levels of fear.
+I knew this wasn’t Candida, because candida had never been this painful, produced gas that smelled this way, or this type of brain symptoms.